-Joining the class after the quarter starts?
-The registrar allows you to add this course through Friday of Week 2 (if space allows).
-However, if you choose to join the class after the quarter starts, you will not be allowed to make up any quizzes and/or assignments that were due before you joined the class.
-For example, if you join the class in Week 2, you will have missed the syllabus quiz (which is due in Week 1) and the points for the Week 1 message board, and you will not be allowed to make up that quiz (or those message board points).
+Joining the class (or the waiting list) after the quarter starts?
+The registrar allows you to add this course (or add yourself to the waiting list) through Friday of Week 2 (if space allows).
+However, if you choose to join the class (or add your name to the waiting list) after the quarter starts, you will not be allowed to make up any assignments that were due before you joined the class (or the waiting list).
+For example, if you join the class (or the waiting list) in Week 2, you will have missed the syllabus quiz and the first two message board posts, and you will not be allowed to make those up.
 Please keep this in mind when deciding whether or not to join the class (or the waiting list) after the quarter has already begun.